znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

   }
   ```

-- You can use as many values dictionaries and values as you like in the `dataLookup` data object, and in fact you may name the object whatever you wish.
+- You can use as many collections and properties as you like in the `dataLookup` data object.

 ## Partial Examples